-Local Parks are the smallest park type.
-With a typical size of 3 acres or less, this type of park usually has minimal amenities, including open lawn areas, picnic tables, benches, and trees.
+comprises 3.8 acres and is located in the south end of the City near Airport Road.
+The majority of the park serves as a detention basin, with a small playground, memorial and benches provided on the far east side of the park.
+LOCAL PARKS lawn areas, picnic tables, benches, and trees.
 They are designed to serve the immediate residential neighborhood, helping to ensure access to parks is equitable and distribution gaps are avoided, where access to larger parks may not be feasible, or where large tracts of land are not available.